GOcontroll/GOcontroll-Simulink/README.md

 ## Developing the blockset

+Since this blockset is intended to support 2023b and up, it is best to do any development in 2023b.
+This way there is no risk of accidentally adding unsupport features.
+All files like the blockset also need to be saved in the 2023b format.

-To develop for this project, fork/clone it, then open the Matlab project.
+To develop for this project, fork/clone it, then open the Matlab project in the repo.
 This will disable the installed version and allow you to work with the one that is tracked in git.

 Never commit +GOcontroll_Simulink_2023b_dev/getInstallationLocation.mlx, in theory this should work out fine, but as it is a binary file it will cause annoying merge conflicts.
+Revert/discard changes before comitting.
 This file will get automatically updated to your local situation everytime the Matlab project is opened.
 To force this run `git update-index --skip-worktree +GOcontroll_Simulink_2023b_dev/getInstallationLocation.mlx` in the repository.
 This will make sure this file doesn't show up in `git status` for example.